 Pap test.
 The doctor gently scrapes the outside of the cervix and vagina taking samples of the cells for testing.

 Improved Pap test methods have made it easier for doctors to find cancerous cells.
 Traditional Pap tests can be hard to read because cells can be dried out, covered with mucus or blood, or clump together on the slide.

 - The liquid-based cytology test (often referred to as ThinPrep or SurePath) transfers a thin layer of cells onto a slide after removing blood or mucus from the sample.
 Because the sample is preserved, other tests (such as the HPV test mentioned in the Prevention section) can be done at the same time.

 - Computer screening (often called AutoPap or Focal Point) uses a computer to scan the sample for abnormal cells.

 Pelvic examination.
 In this examination, the doctor feels a woman’s uterus, vagina, ovaries, fallopian tubes, cervix, bladder, and rectum to check for any unusual changes.
 A Pap test is often done at the same time.

 HPV typing.
 An HPV test is similar to a Pap test, where the test is done on a sample of cells from the patient’s cervix.
 The doctor may test for HPV at the same time as a Pap test or after Pap test results show abnormal changes to the cervix.
-Certain strains of HPV, such as HPV 16, are seen more often in women with cervical cancer and may help confirm a diagnosis.
+Certain strains of HPV, such as HPV-16 and HPV-18, are seen more often in women with cervical cancer and may help confirm a diagnosis.
+If the doctor says the HPV test is positive, that means it found the presence of HPV.
 Many women have HPV but do not have cervical cancer, so HPV testing alone is not an accurate test for cervical cancer.